Skip to Content

 A knife or multi-tool is tremendously useful for a range of tasks including first-aid assistance and emergency shelter construction.

-For that reason, a knife one of the 10 Essentials that every hiker should carry while exploring the backcountry.
+For that reason, a knife is one of the 10 Essentials that every hiker should carry while exploring the backcountry.

 Shop pocket knives: MEC | Amazon